bootcoder/stitch-clearance-batches/DEV_NOTES.md

 I've been building a lot of React as of late.
 I think that had an effect on my views as they are more modular (and thus more bountiful) than I recall from past Rails projects.
 That said, I considered scraping the front-end, converting to JSONic Rails and doing a quick set of React views.
 Honestly I think it would have been quicker, cleaner and easier to build upon.

 I read the README thoroughly and tried to conform in every possible way.
-In this instance, I felt it was a 'cool thing' that didn't meet the bar.
+In this instance, I felt React was a 'cool thing' that didn't meet the bar.

 The CSS transition of the help div in lieu of JS however is a cool thing I can pull off! 😎 It wasn't just for giggles though, it's also functional, using CSS in this case was important as I did not want to introduce any code which would alter the user experience if JS fails.